dhruvbaldawa/django-agenda-oscar/docs/getting_started.rst

 Concepts
 ========

-Before we actually talk about any concepts, I'm going to bring up a bunch of use-cases
+Before we actually talk about any concepts, I’m going to bring up a bunch of use-cases

    * Hovercraft Academy is a school, and it wants a system that will allow it to allocate the usage of their classrooms.
    * Eel Incorporated is a company.
-They want a system to manage their employees schedules so they know when they're busy and don't make overlapping meetings.
+They want a system to manage their employees schedules so they know when they’re busy and don’t make overlapping meetings.

-Second, let's talk about the ideas behind how the scheduling system works from this perspective.
+Second, let’s talk about the ideas behind how the scheduling system works from this perspective.
 There are two models that you must think through when implementing this:

 1. The “Schedule” model: This is the model that “owns” the schedule.
 It can be any type of model, even a built-in model like the user model from ``django.contrib.auth``.
-This model doesn't need to actually include any scheduling logic, it's just the thing that the schedule is attached to.
+This model doesn’t need to actually include any scheduling logic, it’s just the thing that the schedule is attached to.
-   Here's some examples:
+   Here’s some examples:

    * For Hovercraft Academy, this would be the classrooms.
    * For Eal Incorporated, this would be the employees.